What you need to know about student representation on quality related committees, and support that is available.

-Effective student representation is a vital part of the University’s quality assurance and learning and teaching enhancement processes.
+Effective student representation is a vital part of the University’s quality assurance and teaching and learning enhancement processes.

 Further information about student representatives, including a role description, a list of class representatives, and advice on how academic staff can offer support, is available from the Edinburgh University Students' Association (EUSA) website.

-At the end of each course, evaluation forms are distributed to all students on the course asking them to comment on features of that course, and any difficulties they may have had.
+At the end of each course and on conclusion of each programme, evaluation forms are distributed to all students.
 This feedback is anonymous.

 Each student is allocated to a Director of Studies who provides academic and pastoral support.